josholds99/BeyondLogic-public/characters/josh/expressions.md

-# Josh Young — Expressions
+# Josh — Expressions
-- Stern but caring father
-- Quick to lecture on grit and resilience
-- Warm when with family, serious when reacting to AI
+Stern but caring; grit/resilience lectures; warm with family; serious with AI